Kremlin Tour (Kremlin Tour +Armory Tour+Diamond Fund) 2021 +79.ANGEL.TOUR

 - You will take the Kremlin Tour to know about its past.
 The Kremlin Tour guides’ job is tough.
 Pls, DON’T ask Kremlin Tour guides any questions irrelevant to Kremlin Tour (e.g. Kremlin’s current home/foreign policy).

 - DON'T be late for the Kremlin Tour.

-Kremlin Tour is available any day except for Thur.
+Kremlin Tour is offered any day except Thur.